damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 ~~~
 Figure: First-Party Client Authorization Device Request

-- (A) The first-party client starts the flow and creates an asymmetric private, public key pair.
+- (A) The first-party client starts application for the first time and creates an asymmetric private, public key pair.
 The client initiates the authorization request by making a POST request to the Device Registration Endpoint using the public key.
 - (B) The Authorization Server determines whether the information provided to the Device Registration Endpoint is sufficient.
 The server creates an 'auth_session' for the public key and returns the 'auth_session' in the response.
 - (C) The Device requests an access token with a client assertion and OAuth client credentials created using the private key.
 The 'auth_session' is added to the client assertion using the 'device_auth_session' claim.
 The public key attached to the auth_session is used to validate the client assertion.
 Optional, DPoP is used to request the token.
 DPoP does not use the same private, public key pair.
 - (D) The Authorization Server returns an access token from the Token Endpoint.
 The 'auth_session' is returned in the access token.